Cubicpath/HaloInfiniteGetter/README.md

 Guide:
 - Sign in to www.halowaypoint.com using your xbox account
-- Navigate to the Cookie jar for www.halowaypoint.com
+- Navigate to the Cookies for www.halowaypoint.com
   - On Firefox -- F12 > Move to the "Storage" tab > Under "Cookies" select https://www.halowaypoint.com
 - Double-click the "wpauth" cookie value and copy with CTRL + C
 - Open the Settings window, unlock the input by pressing the "Edit Auth Key" button, then paste the copied value.